 We Love Maryland Craft Beers Part 1

-We love craft beer.
+Correction, we love craft beer.
 We are of the opinion that beer and BBQ go hand in hand (for the over 21, of course!).
 This is why we take the time to research the latest and greatest beers available.
-And, being that we are all about the Maryland life we fully support Maryland breweries.
+And, being that we are all about Maryland life we fully support Maryland breweries.
 In fact, we have over a dozen Maryland brews for you to savor.
 Because let’s be honest, Maryland craft beers make the land of pleasant living only that much more pleasant.

-Located in Laurel, MD and fully operational since 2014, they are creating artfully crafted beer.
+Located in Laurel, MD, and fully operational since 2014, they are creating artfully crafted beer.
 Their claim the beer is meant “to be an escape from whatever drama is present in your life.”
 The company is made of people from all walks of life fused by a common desire to make a difference.

 Feed the Monkey Wheat Hefeweizen ABV 5.6%